 Evaluate what the experience has been like so far interacting with them.
 This is less of an exact science so much as a quick gut check.
 What a potential partner says is not as important as how they act.
 A critical component of coaching is accountability and organization from the coach, so take a minute to evaluate how your coach and the coaching company overall has behaved so far in your interactions with them.
 Did they follow-up with you in a timely manner after you reached out and after your consult?
 Did they provide you with any useful resources?
 Were they easy to get a hold of?
 Of course we all slip up on occasion, but typically the way someone acts during this initial exchange is a good indication of the way they will act during your future work together.

 I believe that everyone should have a coach.
 Even the best athletes work with coaches to keep them on track, push them beyond their limits and help them see their blindspots.
 The same is true for what a great career coach can do to further your career.
-However, it is extremely important that you do your research and find a coach and coaching company that is the right fit for you.
+However, it’s extremely important to do your research and find a coach and coaching company that is the right fit for you.

-I hope the information I’ve provided in this post helps you to make an informed decision as you select your career coach.
+I hope this information helps you to make an informed decision as you select your career coach.
 With a team of certified coaches throughout the US and Australia, we welcome the opportunity to speak with you and help you find the right coach for you on the Ama La Vida team.

-Click here to fill out a short form if you are ready to be matched with your new career coach.
+Fill out a short form here if you are ready to be matched with your new career coach.
 We can’t wait to work with you and help you achieve unprecedented levels of success!